orstavik/JoiEvents/docs/4_EventSequence/Pattern13_GrabTarget.md

 Furthermore, the DOMEventController is a bit messy.
 Once you use `.setPointerCapture()` to lock down the `target`, you must explicitly remember to call `.releasePointerCapture()` to free up future Pointer events.
-This might not be a problem when things run smoothly, but if somehow the event eludes your control, such as via a MouseJailbreak, then the call to `.releasePointerCapture()` might get lost thus causing strange Event behavior.
+This might not be a problem when things run smoothly, but if somehow the event eludes your control, such as via an AlertBlurCancel, then the call to `.releasePointerCapture()` might get lost thus causing strange Event behavior.

 When composing custom events using the EarlyBird pattern, you do not need the DOMEventController